 This is something I always believed in — that every piece of software needs to be usable by a layer above.
 Or put another way, every software should be usable as a library.

-So in this post I’m going to discuss various ways you can programmatically drive Jenkins.
+So in this post I’m going to discuss various ways you can programmatically drive Jenkins, which is ideal for editor jobs on top of everything else.

 Let’s start with the REST API of Jenkins.
 For most of the data Jenkins renders as HTML, you can access its XML version and JSON version (as well as a few other formats, like Python literal fragment.)
 You do this by adding /api to the page (see http://ci.jenkins-ci.org/api for example.)
 Those pages discusss other REST API where applicable.
 For example, you can POST to certain URL and it’ll create/update job definitions, etc.